damilolah/Introduction-to-Machine-Learning/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a2a9af68a2
-## Will I Make it Big?
+## About the Data

+The first step in Machine Learning is getting your data.
+This step involves finding the raw data in whatever format they are.
+They may be structured, unstructured, semi structured, whether flat files, tables, JSON format or in a database, video, audio, text etc.

-Now let’s see an example.
-Using the Wage dataset provided by the `ISLR` package, you will create a model to predict wage based on three input variables - age, education and job class.
+Now let’s see an example using the Wage dataset provided by the `ISLR` package.

 *** =instructions
 - Load the required packages -  ISLR, ggplot2, caret, randomForest
-- Use `data()` function to load the `Wage` dataset into your workspace
+- Use `data(Wage)` function to get the `Wage` dataset into your workspace
 - Know more about the Wage dataset.
-Use str() and dim() on the Wage.
+Use str() and dim() on the Wage dataset.
 Can you interpret the results?
 - Call head() and tail() on your dataset to reveal the first and last 6 observations.
 - Finally, call the summary() function to generate a summary of the dataset.
 What does the printout tell you?

 *** =hint
-- Use `library()` for each package in the first instruction.
+- Use library() function for the first instruction.
-- Make sure you have loaded the caret package into your workspace by typing `library(caret)`
-- type ?createDataPartition to know how to use the createDataPartition() function
-- Make p=0.6 and set list=FALSE
-- To print a variable to the console, simply type the name of the variable on a new line.
-- Use the `dim()` function on training and test set for the fourth instruction
+- The str() function gives you an overview of the different variables of the data.
+- The dim() function tells you the number of observations and variables respectively.
+- The summary() function returns several measures for each variable.
+Such as the maximum observed value, the mean and many more!

 *** =pre_exercise_code
 ```{r}